vr360 workshop

 Dummy Head Microphone

-The most famous representative is probably the Neumann KU100, which is still used as a reference in times of 360 microphones.
+The most famous representative is probably the Neumann KU100, which is still used as a reference set in times of 360 microphones.

 Neumann KU100 Dummyhead